 In 2002, the festival was rechristened Litquake, and began expanding its programming to include all elements of the Bay Area literary scene.
 Taking a cue from a USA Today report that San Franciscans spend twice the nation’s average on books and booze, in 2004, the festival inaugurated an immediately successful closing night Lit Crawl bacchanal throughout the city’s Mission District.

-Popular demand drove Litquake to expand even further, adding more national and international authors, youth programs, classroom visits and book giveaways, monthly literary Epicenters, and special localized editions of the Lit Crawl now held each year in Austin, Seattle, New York City, Iowa City, Los Angeles, Portland, London, and Helsinki.
+Popular demand drove Litquake to expand even further, adding more national and international authors, youth programs, classroom visits and book giveaways, monthly literary Epicenters, and special localized editions of the Lit Crawl now held each year in Seattle, Los Angeles, Portland, Austin, Denver, Chicago, Minnesota, Boston, New York City, Cheltenham (U.K.), Wellington (N.Z.), Kells (Ireland), Belfast (Ireland), and Helsinki, Finland.